The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: -topology and -continuity

-is a Banach space. \begin{rem} It is worth noting a $g$-continuous function $f:I\to \mathbb{R}$ defined on a Borel set $I\subset \mathbb{R}$ is $g$-measurable since, in this case, $f:(I,\tau_g) \to(\mathbb{R},\tau_u)$ is continuous, so it follows that $f$ is Borel measurable.
-Using the same argument as in~\cite[Corollary~3.5]{FP}, we conclude that $f$ is Lebesgue--Stieltjes measurable. \end{rem}
+\begin{rem} It is worth noting that a $g$\--continuous function $f:I\to \mathbb{R}$ defined on a Borel set $I\subset {[a,b]}$ is $g$\--measurable since, in this case, $f:(I,\tau_g) \to(\mathbb{R},\tau_u)$ is continuous, so it follows that $f$ is Borel measurable.
+Using the same argument as in~\cite[Corollary~3.5]{FP}, we conclude that $f$ is Lebesgue\--Stieltjes measurable. \end{rem}

-While the primary focus of this section is on $g$-continuity defined via the variation function $\widetilde{g}:\mathbb{R}\to\mathbb{R}$, which involves the $g$-topology derived from the pseudometric~$\rho_g$, it is worth noting that one could consider employing an alternative topology generated by~$g$ to define $g$-continuity: the topology induced by pseudometric~$\breve{\rho}_g:\mathbb{R} \times \mathbb{R} \to \mathbb{R}^+$ given, for $s,t \in{\mathbb R}$, by
+While the primary focus of this section is on $g$\--continuity defined via the variation function $\widetilde{g}:{[a,b]}\to\mathbb{R}$, which involves the $g$\--topology derived from the pseudometric~$\rho_g$, it is worth noting that one could consider employing an alternative topology generated by~$g$ to define $g$\--continuity: the topology induced by pseudometric~$\breve{\rho}_g:[a,b]\times[a,b]\to \mathbb{R}^+$ given, for $s,t \in{[a,b]}$, by

-and related to the displacement $\Delta(t,s):=g(s)-g(t)$.
-Thus, $\breve{\rho}_g$ defines a topology $\breve{\tau}_g$ over $\mathbb{R}$ with a local open neighborhood basis at each point $t\in \mathbb{R}$ given by the $\breve{\tau}_g$-open balls
+and related to the displacement $\Delta(t,s):=|g(s)-g(t)|$.
+Thus, $\breve{\rho}_g$ defines a topology $\breve{\tau}_g$ over $[a,b]$ with a local open neighborhood basis at each point $t\in {[a,b]}$ given by the $\breve{\tau}_g$\--open balls

 However, this alternative definition raises concerns regarding its applicability.
-Specifically, if we define a function $f:I\subset \mathbb{R} \to \mathbb{R}$ at $t\in I$ to be $\breve{g}$-continuous if, for every $\varepsilon>0$, there exists $\delta>0$ such that for all $s\in I$,
+Specifically, if we define a function $f:I\subset {[a,b]} \to \mathbb{R}$ at $t\in I$ to be $\breve{g}$\--continuous if, for every $\varepsilon>0$, there exists $\delta>0$ such that for all $s\in I$,

-we are restricting set of $g$-continuous functions to a smaller subset.
+we are restricting set of $g$\--continuous functions to a smaller subset.
 The implications of this restriction are considered in the next remark.